-Together, the senior and junior fellows lead a busy pediatric surgical team.
-The pediatric surgical service consists of second and fourth year general surgical residents, nurse practitioners and medical students.
-The average daily census is 30-40 patients, a significant portion comprised by neonatal patients.
+Together the senior and junior fellows lead a busy pediatric surgical team.
+The pediatric surgical service consists of 4th and 2nd-year general surgical residents, nurse practitioners and medical students.
+The average daily census is 30-40 patients, a significant portion comprised of neonatal patients.
 Fellows are encouraged and supported to develop autonomy and direct care.
 An attending surgeon rounds with the team daily to provide appropriate supervision while encouraging independent decision making.
 The successful fellow takes ownership of the service, facilitates communication and develops effective working relationships to provide compassionate care for children and families.

 Fellows rotate on the pediatric surgical service as a continuous block with the exception of a two-week required NICU elective.
-Additional electives in ENT, urology or cardiac surgery can be arranged based on the fellow’s interest and needs.
-Surgical education is also enhanced by exposure to multidisciplinary, clinical programs that have been developed within the institution, including:
+Additional electives in ENT, Urology and Cardiac Surgery can be arranged based on the fellow’s interest and needs.
+Surgical education is also enhanced by exposure to multidisciplinary, clinical programs that have been developed within the institution and include:

 Fellows attend outpatient clinics an average of one half-day per week.
 A comprehensive conference series supplements the fellows’ educational experience.
 The fellows’ weekly conference follows an organized schedule incorporating the PedSCORE curriculum topics and advanced topics.
 Additional conferences include Morbidity and Mortality Conference, NICU/Surgery Combined Conference, Pathology/Radiology/Surgery Combined Conference and Tumor Board.